All the Women I Am

 All the Women I Am is the twenty-eighth studio album by American country music singer Reba McEntire.
 It was released November 9, 2010, through the Valory Music Group, a division of Big Machine Records.
 Its first single is "Turn On the Radio", which was released in July and debuted at #54 and peaked at #1 in January 2011.
 The second single "If I Were a Boy" and was released in January 2011 and re-entered the Billboard Country Charts at #60, peaking at #22 in April 2011.
 The third single, "When Love Gets a Hold of You", was released on April 11, 2011, peaking at #40 in six weeks.
 McEntire's fourth single from the album was "Somebody's Chelsea," which peaked at #44.
 The album was produced by Dann Huff.
 As of 2012 it is her 1st studio album since 1984's Just a Little Love not to be certified.

 Background

 The title of the album relates to the many roles that McEntire plays in her life.
 Asked once in an interview for a ranking, McEntire responded, "Mother first, wife second, and the rest just follow."
-The album features a cover of American recording artist Beyoncé Knowles' single "If I Were a Boy".
+The album features a cover of American recording artist Beyoncé's single "If I Were a Boy".
 McEntire's version became a viral video when she first performed the song on CMT's Unplugged earlier in 2010.
 Reba's next album was supposed to be a Christmas album but the song 'If I Were a Boy' changed McEntire's mind.